lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-tutorial.rst

 .. warning::

-   The format of the ``ap_association`` Prompt Product Database is rapidly evolving.
+   The format of the ``ap_association`` Alert Production Database is rapidly evolving.
 For the latest information on how to interface with it, see :doc:`lsst.ap.association </modules/lsst.ap.association/index>`.

 Try these python commands to make some initial plots of your